bjorn3/priroda/README.md

 browser.
 UI is changing rapidly right now, so you need to figure out how to use it by yourself (or by asking on irc) for now.

+## Contributing to the UI

+The UI is generated from [`elm`](elm-lang.org) code.
+So if you want to modify the UI, you need to install `npm` and then `npm install elm`.
+After that, just run `elm-make main.elm --warn`.
+Although that is a generated file, we commit it to the repository and crates.io, so users of priroda don't need to know about `elm` or `npm`.

 ## Contributing and getting help

 Check out the issues on this GitHub repository for some ideas.
 There's lots that